DessimozLab/FastOMA/README.md

 </orthoXML>
 ```

+Note that some of the output files are symlink (a.k.a a symbolic link), linked to files in the folder `work` created by nextflow pipeline.
+This means that if you remove the `work` folder, you will not have access to the output files anymore.

+If you are working on a large scale project, you may need to change the limitation on the number of files opened in linux using `ulimit -n 271072`.

 ### using omamer's output
 The first step of the FastOMA pipele is to run [OMAmer](https://github.com/DessimozLab/omamer).
 If you already have the hogmap files, you can put them in the `in_folder/hogmap_input_folder`.
 Then your structure of files will be